vonzink/BlackjackProject/README.md

 Considering common data and behaviors, and refactoring into parent / child classes. making a working Blackjack game incorperating the fundamentals of OOP abstraction, encapsulation, inheritance, and polymorphism.

+no splitting, doubling or betting. extra focus on Encapsulation.

 ## Technologies used
  - Java
  - Eclipse